sl2365/Axiom-Tray-Launcher/README.md

 ---

+## Uses:
+- Combine all portable menu apps into a single menu.
+- Launch specific apps via Sandboxie.
+- Launch specific apps with Junctions/SymLinks.
+- Create a complete set up of all your Junctions/SymLinks.
+Add and remove with a single click.
+- Fully portable.

+---

 ## Features:
 - **Customizable Tray Menu:** Organize and launch your applications, files, and scripts directly from the system tray.
 - **Portable:** Full relative path support throughout the app.